NETWORK MANAGEMENT PRACTICES POLICY DISCLOSURE

-Provider affords full access to all lawful content, services and applications available on the Internet and does not routinely monitor, inspect or store the network activity and traffic of its Internet service users.
-However, Provider reserves the right to monitor bandwidth, usage, transmissions and content for purposes of protecting the integrity of the network and Provider’s Internet access service through reasonable network management practices.
+Provider affords full access to all lawful content, services, and applications available on the Internet and does not routinely monitor, inspect or store the network activity and traffic of its Internet service users.
+However, Provider reserves the right to monitor bandwidth, usage, transmissions, and content for purposes of protecting the integrity of the network and Provider’s Internet access service through reasonable network management practices.

-Network traffic, activity, performance information, and equipment information monitored or collected by Provider is done so for the sole purpose of reasonable network management purposes.
+Network traffic, activity, performance information, and equipment information monitored or collected by the Provider is done so for the sole purpose of reasonable network management purposes.

 The Provider’s network management practices as discussed herein are intended solely to provide the best online experience possible for all of Provider’s customers by safeguarding our network and its users from spam, viruses, phishing, and other unwanted or harmful online content and activities.
 Provider’s network management practices are not intended, nor implemented, to block consumers from accessing the content and applications of their choice, deprive consumers of their entitlement to competition, or discriminate against or in favor of certain network traffic.
-End users with questions, concerns or complaints regarding Provider’s network management practices are encouraged to contact Provider for issue resolution.
+End users with questions, concerns, or complaints regarding Provider’s network management practices are encouraged to contact Provider for issue resolution.